kbilsted/StatePrinter/README.md

 # How can I get help?
 For quick questions, [Stack Overflow](http://stackoverflow.com/questions/tagged/stateprinter?sort=newest) is your best bet.
-For harder questions.
-For bugs, issues or feature requests, [create a GitHub Issue (and let's chat)](https://github.com/kbilsted/StatePrinter/issues/new).
+For harder questions, bugs, issues or feature requests, [create a GitHub Issue (and let's chat)](https://github.com/kbilsted/StatePrinter/issues/new).

 # How can I help out
 Everyone is encouraged to help improve this project.
 Here are a few ways you can help:
+* Blog about your experinces with the tool.
+We highly need publicity.
+I'll gladly link from here to your blog.
 * [Report bugs](https://github.com/kbilsted/StatePrinter/issues/new)
-* Fix bugs and submit pull requests
+* [Fix issues](https://github.com/kbilsted/StatePrinter/issues/) and submit pull requests
 * Write, clarify, or fix [the documentation](doc/)
 * [Suggest](https://github.com/kbilsted/StatePrinter/issues/new) or add new features